jonthysell/HawKeys/README.md

 # HawKeys #

-HawKeys is an [AutoHotKey](https://autohotkey.com/) script to make it easy to insert the proper Unicode characters for the [ʻokina](http://www.olelo.hawaii.edu/olelo/puana/okina.php) and [kahakōs](http://www.olelo.hawaii.edu/olelo/puana/kahako.php) used in the Hawaiian language.
+HawKeys is a small application to make it easy to insert the proper Unicode characters for the [ʻokina](http://www.olelo.hawaii.edu/olelo/puana/okina.php) and [kahakōs](http://www.olelo.hawaii.edu/olelo/puana/kahako.php) used in the Hawaiian language.

-HawKeys works on Windows XP SP3 and later.
+HawKeys requires .NET 4.0 and shoud work on Windows XP SP3 and later.

 ## Installation ##

-*Option 1: HawKeys Standalone (Recommended):*

 1. Download the latest HawKeysBinaries zip file from https://github.com/jonthysell/HawKeys/releases/latest
 2. Extract the zip file